syncfusion-content/uwp-docs/uwp/Pivot-Client/OLAP/KPI.md

 ## Adding KPI elements

-There are two ways to define KPI elements in the SfPivotClient as follows.
+There are two ways to define KPI elements in the Pivot Client as follows.

 **Using drag and drop**